CNBC Awards

 • Compare ESG metrics across industries to make data-driven investment decisions.

-2. Government: establishing ESG policies and regulatory compliance
+2. Government: Establishing ESG policies and regulatory compliance

 • Standardize sustainability disclosures to enhance transparency across industries.